 If you don't have these things automated in your business right now, you need them.

-In the last episode we talked about why you need to automate your business, but today we will get into the nitty gritty of what to automate for your business.
-I'm joined with Tamira Hamilton once more as we dive deeper into automation.
+In the last episode we talked about why you need to automate your business, but today we will get into the nitty-gritty of what to automate for your business.
+I'm joined by Tamira Hamilton once more as we dive deeper into automation.

 This is going to save you a ton of time and make you more money.
 Let's jump right in.

 1. Lead Generation

 So many entrepreneurs are suffering from lead poverty and don't have enough leads.
 Many others are manually generating leads which could cause problems with automation down the line because of compliance.

 The more leads you have the longer you can stay in business.

 This is arguably the most important and most profitable.
 You need to be getting people onto your mailing list.
 This is the first thing to master.